The Society is is currently running a programme of lectures by Zoom rather than “in the room” meetings

 Details and links to access meetings will be sent out to Members at the approriate times.

-Members will not need to have a video camera or microphone to be able to watch the talk but, of course, will not be able to ask questions.
+Members will not need to have a video camera or microphone to be able to watch the talk.

 Many members will be used to Zoom meetings but advice on installing and using the Zoom software is available to download here.
 Please note that these notes are a ‘work in progress’ and comments and corrections will be welcome